CK Travels

 You can also prepay online and collect a SIM from Kuala Lumpur KLIA2 airportJust remember to make sure your phone is not locked to your local network provider before purchasing one.

-Did you enjoy our Cameron Highlands attractions blog post?
+Did you enjoy our things to do in Cameron Highlands / attractions blog post?
 Let us know in the comments or by sharing it on social media.
-Follow us on Instagram and YouTube

 Things to do in Cameron Highlands – add to Pinterest!